jacksen30/100-Days-of-Code--2024/README.md

 ### Also add a custom git contribution tracker just for this next 100 days !

+## Day 1 - 18th October 2024

+### Study: React Fundamentals

+To kick off my 100 Days of Code, I focused on refreshing my React skills through Scrimba.
+I revisited the core concepts that make React so powerful, particularly its Composable and Declarative nature, which simplifies building large-scale applications and websites.

+**Key areas of Focus / Learning / Revision:**

+1. Setting up a React environment correctly.
+2. Building basic components to break down UI into manageable pieces.
+3. Organising files and folders for better project scalability.
+4. Using ES6 syntax for importing and exporting components efficiently.

 <!-- ## Day 1 - 18th June 2024